31Sanskrati/Data_Structure_and_algorithms/README.md

 ## General Info
 I am learning :thinking: C++ and Data Structure & Algorithm in the same language.
-And in this repositiory I upload my code while I am learning :point_up_2:.
+And in this repository, I upload my code while I am learning :point_up_2:.

 ## Technologies
 I have used